wp-plugins/frontpage-slideshow/readme.txt

 * v 0.1 : very first release usable but no option page
 * v 0.2 : some terrible graphic bugs fixed : option page under construction and preview
-* v 0.3 : some minor javascript and CSS bugs fixed : now the plugon is ready for the option-page and fine tunes.
+* v 0.3 : some minor javascript and CSS bugs fixed : now the plugin is ready for the option-page and fine tunes.
-* v 0.4 : Fully functional administration page with preview, reset to default
+* v 0.4 : fully functional administration page with preview, reset to default
+* v 0.5 : important bug fix when the plugin is loaded before jQuery and some CSS improvement

 == Screenshots ==